prometheus/docs/content/docs/practices/histograms.md

 SLA, but in reality, the 95th percentile is a tiny bit above 220ms, a quite comfortable distance to your SLA.

-Next step in our *Gedenkenexperiment*: A change in backend routing adds a fixed amount of 100ms to all requent durations.
+Next step in our thought experiment: A change in backend routing adds a fixed amount of 100ms to all request durations.
 Now the request duration has its sharp spike at 320ms and almost all observations will fall into the bucket from 300ms to 450ms.
-The 95th percentile is calculated to be 442.5ms, although the correct values is close to 320ms.
+The 95th percentile is calculated to be 442.5ms, although the correct value is close to 320ms.
 While you are only a tiny bit outside of your SLA, the calculated 95th quantile looks much worse.